-What is my Spring/Well's Source Water Protection Area?
+What is my Well's Source Water Protection Area?

-A spring/well(s) source water protection area (SWPA) is the land around the spring/well where protection activities should be focused.
-The SWPA is the area that is likely contributing water to the spring/well.
+A well(s) source water protection area (SWPA) is the land around the well where protection activities should be focused.
+The SWPA is the area that is likely contributing water to the well.
 Please refer to Figure 1 for your SWPA.
-Note: This delineation includes the possible source water area for the currently inactive Mine Spring 2 source.